-Cage considered his next words carefully.
+Cage carefully considered his next words.
 “I think we should do the interview.”

 They all frowned, except for Heff, who was looking at him far too intently for Cage’s liking.

 “She’s already in town,” Cage reasoned.
-“She’s not likely to leave empty handed.
+“She’s not likely to leave empty-handed.
 If we don’t talk to her, someone else will.
 And if that happens, chances are, she’s not going to get an accurate picture of what we’re trying to accomplish here.
-It could, as Smoke said, come back to bite us on the ass.”
+It could, as Smoke said, come back to bite us in the ass.”

 “The best defense is a good offense,” Doc commented quietly.

 “Exactly.
 Invite her in, where we control the circumstances and the information.
 Give her the facts, make a good first impression.
 Then, if she does decide to interview some of the locals—”

 “Any aspersions they cast won’t take root as easily because we’ve already laid a solid foundation,” Doc finished, nodding.